-The Office of Client Advocacy is responsible for investigating allegations of abuse or neglect of children in out of home living arrangements other than foster care.
-OCA Intake determines whether the situation presents a serious risk to the child requiring immediate action.
-If an emergency response is indicated, OCA arranges for an Investigator, a law enforcement officer, or an OCA advocate to personally visit with the child immediately and no later than within 24 hours.
-Emergency situations are those in which a child is likely to suffer death or serious physical harm without intervention.
+Within the DHS, OCA is responsible for evaluating and investigating allegations of maltreatment of children receiving in-home supports.
+OCA Intake determines, from available information, whether the situation presents a serious risk that requires immediate action.
+If an emergency response appears indicated, OCA arranges for an investigator, a law enforcement officer or an OCA advocate to personally visit with the alleged victim immediately and no later than within 24 hours.

-OCA policy specifies procedures for the conduct of investigations.
-The investigator conducts an interview with the child within 5 working days after the case has been assigned.
-A separate private interview is conducted with each alleged victim, witness, persons directly or indirectly involved in the allegation, persons with knowledge of relevant information, and each caretaker accused of the maltreatment.
+OCA administrative rules specify extensive procedures for the conduct of investigations.
+The OCA investigator conducts an interview with the alleged victim within 5 working days of assignment.
+A separate, private interview is conducted with each alleged victim, witnesses to the alleged maltreatment, persons allegedly directly or indirectly involved in the allegation, persons with knowledge of relevant information, and each caretaker accused of the maltreatment.
+All interviews are tape-recorded and interpreter services are provided for persons with hearing impairments.

-If the investigator becomes aware of a significant health or safety concern requiring immediate attention, he/she promptly informs appropriate DDS or CW staff.
+If the investigator becomes aware of a significant health or safety concern requiring immediate attention, he/she promptly informs appropriate DHS/DDS or Child Protective Services staff.
 Other persons or entities are notified as warranted.
-The investigator remains with the child until safety can be ensured.
+The investigator remains with the member until safety can be assured.

 All cases are assigned within one working day of receipt of a referral.
+Investigation is commenced immediately upon receipt of a referral deemed urgent.
 Within 30 calendar days of disposition, the investigative process is completed and appropriate administrators notified.
 Within 60 calendar days from the assignment of an investigation, the OCA written investigative report is completed.
-OCA supervisors monitor timely completion of investigation reports and oversee completion of reports pending over 30 days.
+OCA supervisors monitor timely completion of investigation reports and oversee completion of reports that are pending over 30 days.

-When the finding does not confirm an allegation or the finding is confirmed but the accused caretaker is not a community services worker, OCA sends a copy of the report to the provider agency administrator, the DDSD Director, and the applicable district attorney.
+When the finding does not confirm an allegation or the finding is confirmed but the accused caretaker is not a community services worker, OCA sends a copy of the report to the provider agency administrator, the DHS/DDS Director, and the applicable district attorney.
 When the finding confirms an allegation against a caretaker who is a community services worker, OCA submits a copy of the report to the applicable District Attorney and processes the report per the due process requirements for inclusion of the caretaker's name on the Community Services Worker Registry.
-When due process procedures relating to the registry have been completed, OCA sends a copy of the report to the provider agency administrator and the DDSD Director.
-The provider agency administrator is responsible for notifying the participant or the participants legal representative of the OCA finding.
+When due process procedures relating to the registry have been completed, OCA sends a copy of the report to the provider agency administrator and the DHS/DDS Director.
+The provider agency administrator is responsible for notifying the participant or the participant's legal representative of the OCA finding.
 The investigative findings are approved within 30 to 60 calendar days of disposition of a referral to be investigated.
-Investigations resulting in confirmation against a caretaker who is a Community Services Worker are not considered final until the due process procedures relating to the Community Services Worker Registry have been completed.
-The timeframes for notification of the participant or participants legal representative in these cases vary.
+Investigations resulting in confirmation against a caretaker who is a Community Services Worker are not considered final until the due process procedures relating to the Community Services Worker are not considered final until the due process procedures relating to the Community Services Worker Registry have been completed.
+The timeframes for notification of the member or member's legal representative in these cases vary.